Is your design working for you?

 At some point, you may wonder if your design is working against you.
 If you saw our previous post about the success of design-driven organizations and felt a sinking feeling wishing your organization was more design driven…don’t despair!
 We’re going to give you some things to think about when putting some razzle-dazzle back into your design.

-The best identity systems are those that are based on solid strategy.
+The best identity systems are those based on solid strategy.
 Consider your overall business objectives and review your logo, brand, print materials & website from a strategic perspective.
 Has the organization’s focus shifted from the original designs?
 If you have grown significantly or are reaching a very different audience, it may be necessary to redesign to more accurately reflect your current (and future) growth.
 We’ve covered strategy here, here and here.

 Is your design professional?
 Often, smaller organizations launch with materials designed by a volunteer or a student.
 While that may be appropriate in the early stages, as the organization grows and seeks greater opportunity and influence, the quality and professionalism of the design need to keep pace.